Skip to Content

 Regenerative braking systems are only available on some direct drive hub motor e-bikes.
 Mid-drive e-bikes and geared hub motor e-bikes usually can’t utilize regenerative braking.
 There are some exceptions.

 Most e-bikes come with an eco mode.
-This is usually the lowest level of pedal assist.
-Eco mode reduces the pedal assist level so that less power is used for each pedal stroke.
-The bike doesn’t provide as much assistance in eco mode.
+Eco mode reduces the pedal assist level so that less power is used.
+In other words, the bike doesn’t provide as much assistance.
+This saves battery power.

 Of course, this means riding will require more effort on your part.
 You will be able to ride further on a single charge when you ride in eco mode but you will have to work harder.